coleman2246/Out-of-Stock-Reminder/README.md

 ## Requirments
 ### Dependencies
 Most of the dependencies for this project are common python libraries .
 A `requierments.txt` can be found [here](https://raw.githubusercontent.com/coleman2246/Out-of-Stock-Reminder/master/Dependencies/requirements.txt).
-They can be installed with `pip3 install -r requirements.txt` The depencies are:
+They can be installed with `pip3 install -r requirements.txt` The dependencies are:
 - [python 3.9.1](https://www.python.org/downloads/)
 - [numpy](https://pypi.org/project/numpy/)
 - [requests](https://pypi.org/project/requests/)